Continuing Education Unit Policies and Procedures

 8.1 Attendee/Participant CEU Calculations by Type

-Lecture or Workshop - Attendees/participants will receive 1 CEU per hour of lecture or workshop time.
+Lecture or Workshop - Attendees/participants will receive one (1) CEU per hour of lecture or workshop time.

 Animal Training – This is defined as an attendee working individually with a live animal under the immediate direction and supervision of the event presenter or their designated assistant.
 It can also include a small group of attendees working together, under the immediate direction and supervision of the event presenter or their designated assistant, with set goals to be achieved and approved by the presenter.
-Attendees/participants will receive 1.5 CEUs per hour of hands-on animal training time.
+Attendees/participants who submit videos for later review by a presenter do not qualify for animal training hours.
+In events where working and auditing spots exist, only those individuals working with the live animal will earn animal training credit.
+Attendees/participants who qualify will receive 1.5 CEUs per hour of hands-on animal training time.

 Homework is defined as work completed by the participant outside of the lecture portion of an eligible learning event, and must require data gathering, research and/or review of course materials.
 Homework must be reviewed by the event presenter or their designated teaching assistant, and must achieve a "pass” or passing grade to earn CEU credit.
-Attendees/participants will receive 1 CEU per two hours of Homework time
+Attendees/participants will receive one (1) CEU per two (2) hours of Homework time.

 8.2 Limitations on CEU Credits from Educational Events